‘Shameless’ Spoilers: Preschool Fire Drill Busts V & Kev

-As those who have been watching Season 9 from the beginning know, Kev and V (played by Steve Howey and Shanola Hampton) really struggled with managing the kids after Svetlana walked out of their lives.
+As those who have been watching Season 9 of Shameless from the beginning know, Kev and V, played by Steve Howey and Shanola Hampton, really struggled with managing the kids after Svetlana walked out of their lives.

 Dawning on them that preschool would be a solution to the problem, they faced a new problem when the school only had room for one child.
 Rather then explaining that they had twins and seeing if arrangements could be made, Kev and V decided to pretend as if they only had one daughter and encouraged the twins to act like one person.